 a new customer to the database, or update an existing customer's information.

-The internationalization code creates a Locale
+The internationalization code creates a Locale from the

-parameters, and uses
+language and country parameters, and uses

-to create a ResourceBundle
+the Locale to create a ResourceBundle.

-The other parameter to the ResourceBundle
+The other parameter to the ResourceBundle is the first

 part of the name of the properties file where the translated text is